yge58/caffe2-opencv-ndkcamera/README.md

 # What is it?
-A ndk app does one job which is running caffe2 in real-time camera.
+A ndk app does one job which is running caffe2 in real-time

 # Which parts are written in cpp?
 In cpp: